afbjorklund/lima-man/manual/2-usage.md

 ## Pandoc metadata

-Some advanced configuration for pandoc is stored in the file `metadata.txt`.
+Some advanced configuration for pandoc is stored in the file `metadata.yml`.

 ## Markdown input